pretix/pretix/doc/user/events/widget.rst

     </pretix-widget>

 This works for the pretix Button as well, if you also specify a product.

+As data-attributes are reactive, you can change them with JavaScript as well.
+Please note, that once the user started the checkout process, we do not update the data-attributes in the existing checkout process to not interrupt the checkout UX.

 Currently, the following attributes are understood by pretix itself:

 * ``data-email`` will pre-fill the order email field as well as the attendee email field (if enabled).